openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

     let c: char = c'X'
     let s: string = c // s contains "X"

-This conversion can cause an *OutOfMemoryError* thrown if the storage available for the creation of a new string is insufficient.
+This conversion can cause *OutOfMemoryError* thrown if the storage available for the creation of a new string is not sufficient.

+|

 .. _Constant String to Character Conversions:

 Constant String to Character Conversions
 ========================================

-*Constant string to character conversion* converts a *string* type expression which must be

-- constant expression (see :ref:`Constant Expressions`)
-- and have a length equal to 1
+*Constant string to character conversion* converts an expression of type *string* to *char* type.
+The initial *string* type expression must be a constant expression (see :ref:`Constant Expressions`) with a length equal to 1.

-to *char* type.

-The resultant char is the first character of the converted string.
+The resultant *char* is the first character of the converted *string*.

-The conversion never cause runtime errors.
+This conversion never causes runtime errors.

 |